Meet the Forum Staff.

 While doing more research, Bill discovered X Marks in 2011, and now signs in almost every morning and often through the day while he works at his desk.
 He enjoys the discussion and repartee, and is highly appreciative of the kind, respectful discussion that characterizes the forum.
 The members of X Marks are considered friends!

-Bill is married to his ever-beautiful freshman sweetheart, Liesel, a manager in municipal employment development.
-They are parents to Bill III, a municipal services engineer specializing in water treatment and purification.
+Bill is married to his ever-beautiful freshman sweetheart, Liesel, a now-retired manager in municipal employment development.
+They are parents to Bill III, a municipal services engineer specializing in water treatment and purification and grandparents to Bill IV.

 Screen Name Geoff Withnell